Modernisation of Work Health and Safety Laws - Frequently Asked Questions (FAQ)

 The Government appointed the tripartite Ministerial Advisory Panel (MAP) on Work Health and Safety Reform.
 The MAP recommendations for the modernisation of Western Australia’s WHS laws were subject to an extensive two-month public consultation process which ended on 31 August 2018 and received 66 submissions from various stakeholders.
 The consultations included presentations in the metropolitan area and regional locations.
 Since May 2020, the bill was subject to further scrutiny in the Legislative Council and by the Standing Committee on Uniform Legislation and Statutes Review and the Standing Committee on Legislation.

 For the WHS regulations which will support the WHS Act, an extensive three-month consultation process which ended on 26 November 2019, was undertaken.
 A total of 68 submissions were received on a range of WHS topics.
 The consultations included presentations and workshops across metropolitan Perth and regional areas.
-The Minister for Mines and Petroleum; Industrial Relations is considering the submissions received.

 Will the new Mine Regulations be based on the proposal document produced by DMIRS last year?